mulesoft-labs/exchange-documentation-samples/custom-asset/README.md

 [INFO] Finished at: 2020-09-22T15:23:59-03:00
 [INFO] ------------------------------------------------------------------------
 ```

+## Advanced Example

-4. Additionally, you can try using this as the parent pom of any or your maven projects:
+Use this as the parent POM of any Maven project:

 ```
 <parent>
     <groupId>YOUR_GROUP_ID</groupId>